eduam-lu/Research_project/README.md

 1. Inputs are checked to be correct, ensuring that the samples of capsids with treatment match those of capsids without treatment
 2. From every capsid, a monomer, dimer, trimer and pentamer are extracted and segregated to the corresponding folder.
 3. Sequences from the extracted monomers is extracted and used to predict dimers, trimers and pentamers for each sample with and without treatment.
 Predicted complexes are organised in corresponding folders
 4. Monomer metrics are calculated for each sample, with and without treatment.
-Stability, Solubility Hydropathy, TM score with the original, TM score extracted vs predicted, TM score extracted w vs extracted wo and pLDDT
+Stability, Solubility through the program Protein-sol (Heibditch et al., 2017) and hydropathy through a Kyte Dolitle approach (Kyte et al., 1982) , TM score with the original, TM score extracted vs predicted, TM score extracted w vs extracted wo and pLDDT
 5. Oligomer metrics are calculated for each sample, with and without treatment.
 TM score extracted vs predicted and pLDDT of the prediction
 Further analysis and visualizations are performed in the visualization scripts (see below) The functions in functions_benchmark.py are organised in 3 subgroups: